foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

 .. note::

-   Your API token needs to have at least ``devices:read`` scope for this guide.
+   Your API token needs to have at least ``devices:read-update`` scope for this guide.
 Read :ref:`ref-api-access` for more details.

 Clone VPN server code::